timvisee/brainfuck-rs-simple/README.md

 For installation, Git and Rust cargo are required.
 Install the latest version of Rust with [rustup][rustup].

+Create a `program.bf` file, which this application reads the program from.

 ```bash
 # Clone the project
 git clone https://github.com/timvisee/brainfuck-rs-simple.git